polytomic/on-premises/README.md

 * `POLYTOMIC_URL`
   Base URL for accessing Polytomic; for example, `https://apppolytomic.mycompany.com`.
 This will be used when redirecting back from Google after authentication.

-The following environment variables are optional, depending no which integratinos you plan to use:
+The following environment variables are optional, depending on which integrations you plan to use:

 * `ZENDESK_CLIENT_ID`, `ZENDESK_CLIENT_SECRET`
   Zendesk OAuthn Client ID and secret; required if you intend to use Zendesk with Polytomic.
 An OAuth client may be created in your Zendesk domain by visiting: